-Do you have questions and want to learn more about nurseries?
+Do you have questions and want to know more about the nursery?

-On the website www.kitainfo.hamburg.de you will find information and videos in several languages.
+On the website www.kitainfo.hamburg you will find information and videos in several languages.

 What is a nursery?

 A nursery is a place where children are cared for outside the family.
 In Germany, children can attend nursery from the age of 1 year.
 If the parents are working, attending school or on a language course, a child can go to nursery earlier.
 People who know children very well work in the nursery.
 They have been trained or have studied for it.
 They are called educators.